warthog618/ccronexpr/README.md

 Year           No           1970–2199               * / , -
 ```

-**Note:** In the 'Day of week' field, both 0 and 7 represent SAT, as referenced by [crontab's man page](http://linux.die.net/man/5/crontab#).
+**Note:** In the 'Day of week' field, both 0 and 7 represent SUN, as referenced by [crontab's man page](http://linux.die.net/man/5/crontab#).
 The 'Year' field spans to 2199 as per [2], which differs from [1] where it's up to 2099.
 When `*` is used for year it should function well above year 2199.
 Depending on libc, it may function well above year 10000.

 ### Special Characters